oblac/jodd-site/uphea/index.md

 ## Optimize HTML and resources

-*HTMLStapler* is a great tool to optimize multiple HTML resources into one big resource file, **transparently**!
+*HtmlStapler* is a great tool to optimize multiple HTML resources into one big resource file, **transparently**!
 As result, instead of downloading several CSS and JS files, only two resource bundles will be downloaded.
 Moreover, *Lagarto* parser can optimize the HTML page and